John S. Hammond

-Col. John Stevens Hammond (December 5, 1880 - December 9, 1939) was an original sponsor and the first president of the New York Rangers franchise in the National Hockey League (NHL) in the United States.
+Col. John Stevens Hammond (December 5, 1880 – December 9, 1939) was an American sports executive who was the original sponsor and the first president of the New York Rangers franchise in the National Hockey League (NHL).

 Early life

 Hammond was born in Crown Point, New York, on December 5, 1880, into a family of iron manufacturers.
 His great-grandfather, Charles F. Hammond, mined and forged plates for the USS Monitor and shipped the first cargo of lumber around Cape Horn.
 His grandfather, Brig.
 Gen. John Hammond served in the Union Army and a member of the United States House of Representatives.
 When the Hammond family's iron works began to suffer as a result of competition from Lake Superior iron ore, the family moved to Chicago.

 Military career

 Hammond attended the United States Military Academy, where he excelled in the standing broad jump, 20-yard dash, and football.
 He also set a school record in the 220 hurdles.
 He graduated from West Point in 1905 and served as a military attache in Uruguay, Brazil, and Argentina.
 While in Argentina, Hammond met Tex Rickard.
 Hammond left the Army to join Rickard in his cattle and oil ventures.
 However, Hammond rejoined the Army during World War I as an artillery instructor.